will not receive credit toward your

 degree for any course that overlaps in content with a course taken for credit

-at McGill, CEGEP, another university, advanced placement exams, Advanced Level
+at McGill, CEGEP, or another university; advanced placement exams; Advanced Level

 It is your

 responsibility to consult with the BCom Student Affairs Office as to whether or not

 credit can be obtained and to be aware of exclusion clauses specified in the